Homeschooling on the Homestead: Tips to Help You Get Started

 And so, for this reason, I’m excited to introduce you to someone who does know what she’s talking about when it comes to balancing homeschooling on the homestead!

-Ginny Aaron is a homeschooling mom of three children, ages 11, 9 and 7.
+Ginny Aaron is a homeschooling mom of three.
 She’s also a full-time homesteader and keeper of around 60 chickens, three rabbits, six goats, five bottle calves, and about a “bzzilion” bees (blame Ginny for that pun;).

 Needless to say, she’s a very busy woman at the best of times, and today she’s here sharing her best tips for incorporating homesteading and homeschooling with your daily routine so that educating your children at home doesn’t just feel like “one more thing” on your to-do list.